-Our next daytime walk is: 6th August 2017 (but check with Jon as this may change)
+Our next daytime walk is: 5th August 2017 (but check with Jon as meeting venue is different this time)

 See our Facebook page (Cheriton Bishop Walking GroupǀFacebook) for details.